 The TweetControl App enables you to create a social control based on your Twitter® username and a specific hashtag.
 This app uses the Twitter Streaming API, which gives you real-time control.
-You can use this app to control things or send data to external APIs by sending a ThingHTTP request.
-Anything that ThingHTTP can connect to, you can connect a Twitter hashtag to.
+You can use this app to control embedded devices (things) or send data to external APIs by sending a ThingHTTP request.

 ThingHTTP enables you to proxy-connect to anything that supports the HTTP protocol.
 You can set up a ThingHTTP request to call someone via Twilio®’s HTTP-based API, control devices, or connect to a thermostat that accepts HTTP requests.

 Replacements Keys.
 Use these keys to access the data from a TweetControl:

 the tweet that was received by TweetControl